 When you’re trying to acquire new skills, “learning by doing” has an immediate impact.
 You can see the progress as it happens.

-Why businesses are embracing work-based learning
+Why businesses are embracing learning at work

 The principles behind work-based learning have been around for decades.
-But with a heightened focus on upskilling or reskilling, these principles are gaining more and more traction—particularly among L&D professionals who are increasingly challenged to align learning programs to their organization’s strategic business goals.
+But with a heightened focus on upskilling or reskilling, these principles are gaining more and more traction –particularly among L&D professionals who are increasingly challenged to align learning programs to their organization’s strategic business goals.